SteveDunn/Vogen/docs/site/Writerside/topics/Vogen.md

 How this documentation is organized:

 Tutorials—take you by the hand through a series of steps to create an application that uses Vogen.
 Start here if you’re new to Vogen.

 Topic guides—discuss key topics and concepts at a fairly high level and provide useful background information and explanation.

 Reference guides-contains technical reference for Vogen usage, describing how it works and how to use it.
 The Assumption is that you have a basic understanding of key concepts.

 How-to guides—recipes guiding you through the steps involved in addressing key problems and use-cases.
-They are more advanced than tutorials and assume some knowledge of how Vogen works.
+They are more advanced than tutorials, and they assume some knowledge of how Vogen works.